Kni9htKing/Lenovo-Ideapad-320-15ikb-Hacintosh/README.md

 # Note
- * Display-- The model of Integrated Graphics is Intel UHD Graphics 620, faked to Intel HD Graphics 620.
+ * Display-- The model of Integrated Graphics is Intel HD Graphics 620.
 VRAM has been set to 3072 MB.
  * HDMI-- HDMI port (including HDMI Audio) is supported.
  * Sleep--Sleep (hibernation, lid sleep, and lid wake) is working fine.
  * Gpu-- ' Nvidia ' Gpu Does not work since ' Apple ' does not support it.
 It may work on High Sierra.

+ # Things To Do
+ * Generate new Serial using GenSMBios.(For this Laptop its Macbook Pro 14,1).

 # BIOS Configuration